 The Cathedral Church of St. Paul is the symbol and center of the pastoral, liturgical and teaching ministry of the bishop of the Diocese of Massachusetts.
-The cathedral church welcomes all, seeking to fulfill its mission as a house of prayer for all people in the midst of the very active life of the Diocese of Massachusetts, which is among the largest in the Episcopal Church.
+The cathedral church welcomes all, seeking to fulfill its mission as a house of prayer for all people in the midst of the very active life of the Diocese of Massachusetts.

 138 Tremont Street

 Boston, MA 02111

 The founding and building of St. Paul's Church

 St. Paul's Church, Boston's fourth Episcopal church, was established in 1818 by a group of wealthy and influential Boston patriots who decided to found a distinctly American Episcopal parish.
 The two existing Episcopal churches, Christ Church (Old North), established in 1722, and Trinity Church, founded in 1733 on downtown Summer Street, had been formed before the American Revolution.
 The oldest Anglican parish, King's Chapel (1686), had already been swept away by the rising tide of Unitarianism.